Chidunbo/AI-Sphero-Website/models/README.txt

 IMPORTANT:
 ----------
-- The JavaScript code from Teachable Machine is already integrated into app.js
+- The JavaScript code from Teachable Machine is already integrated into the frontend
 - You only need to copy the model files (model.json, metadata.json, and weights files) into this folder
-- Training data is stored separately in the ../training_data/ folder for reference
+- Upload a ZIP file containing these files through the web interface